One question coming up a lot lately is, “How long should my responses be to respond to a freelance application?”

 When you respond to a freelance application, it’s not as much about meeting a certain length.
 These answers are all a person has to make their decision on hiring you.
 Remember you haven’t sent over a portfolio, a cover letter, or an email of interest.
 All they are looking at is this Google Form with your responses.
 So your answers need to fully and thoroughly answer their questions.

-4 Things to Include in Your Response to a Freelance Application
+Include 4 Things to Respond to a Freelance Application

 - It doesn’t need to be super lengthy, but you need concrete examples in there.